 If the statutes regulating the licensing functions of an agency list conviction of a felony as a disqualification, that agency should require persons applying for the issuance, renewal, or reinstatement of a license to disclose prior felony convictions, even if the person's civil rights have been restored or those convictions have been set aside.
 See Ariz.
-Att'y.
-Gen. Ops.
+Att'y Gen. Ops.
 I78-181, I83-042; Agency Handbook Section 9.6.2.

+When making a licensing decision, an agency may consider a conviction even if a person has had his civil rights restored.
+A.R.S. § 13-904(E).
 An agency may also consider a conviction which has been set aside or situations in which civil rights have been restored pursuant to A.R.S. § 13-907.
 Ariz.
-Atty.
-Gen. Ops.
+Att'y Gen. Ops.
 I78-181, I83-042.